Be a part of the Minnesota Bee Atlas!

 To Register go to:

-You are invited to join a dedicated group of elementary educators focused on integrating and embedding environmental education and outdoor instruction into every day school instruction.
+You are invited to join a dedicated group of educators focused on integrating and embedding environmental education and outdoor instruction into daily lessons.
 Join us for one Saturday morning session or as many as you can!
-Sessions are USUALLY the first Saturday each month from 9:30 a.m. – 12:00 noon year-round, at the Bloomington Education and Visitor Center.Note: Those who attend at least 3 sessions are eligible to receive a classroom set of Jeffers Journals for their students.Sept.
-6: EE as part of the Responsive Classroom (participants receive a set of EcoTime Cards and CD)Oct.
-4: Teaching with Trees (participants receive a dichotomous tree key, a forest primer and tree poster)Nov.
-1: The Natural Connection of Art and NatureDec.
-6: Session Break – Happy Holidays!
+Sessions are USUALLY the first Saturday each month from 9:30 a.m. – 12:00 p.m. during the school year, at the Bloomington Education and Visitor Center.Here are topics from last year, if you have a suggestion for a topic to be presented, please call Suzanne Trapp at 952-361-4502.

-Registration is ENCOURAGED to ensure we have a set of teaching resources for you!
-Visit http://www.surveymonkey.com/s/EECohort2014-15and indicate which dates you plan to join us.
 CEU certificates are available for each session.
 This is an opportunity to attend topic specific mini-workshops at no cost!!At this time, teachers of I.S.D 112 are eligible to attend for pay through their school district.
-Please let us know if you are interested in refuge staff contacting your District Curriculum Coordinator to establish a similar partnership.For More Information Contact Suzanne Trapp at 952-361-4502.
+Please let us know if you are interested in refuge staff contacting your District Curriculum Coordinator to establish a similar partnership.For more information contact Suzanne Trapp at 952-361-4502.